buu342/buu342.me/blog/projects/markdown/IndyPC2Years.md

 ### 1337 Gaming

-This is probably the thing that a most people are interested about.
+This is probably the thing that most people are interested about.
 I have to, once again, remind you that my Indy has best case scenario for cooling.
 I designed the chassis to intake air from the bottom and expel it out in whatever direction it can.
 The fact that it's on top of a TV stand, where its bottom is mostly unobstructed, is giving it more of a chance than keeping it on top of a desk would.
 I have also done very little to tune its fan curves and haven't done any overclocking.

 While idle, the PC tends to stay around the 40-50 degrees mark.
 Not incredible but not too out of the ordinary for higher powered components.
 Here's a snapshot from the `sensors` command after 30 minutes of light browsing: